richardjharris/yomikun-database/doc/future_ideas.md

 ## Refactor

  - Should probably ensure only one set of subreadings exists.
- - Map names back to sources?
+ - Map names back to sources (at DB level)

 ## Bugs